Our Guiding Principles

 Our CEO, Mickey Bergman, has undeniably made the greatest impact on the field after his longtime partner Governor Bill Richardson.
 Functioning as our Chief Intergovernmental Mediator, Mickey has, for decades, worked with officials from many nations that the U.S. government cannot, and has engaged them to resolve a great number of difficult cases.
 The persistence of Mickey’s efforts over time brings to Global Reach an invaluable intuitive understanding of the strategy and tactics that can resolve a case.

-Our Chief Investigative Officer, Rob Saale, previously served in federal law enforcement, leading U.S. government efforts for kidnappings worldwide including as Director of the U.S. Hostage Recovery Fusion Cell (HRFC) in 2017 and 2018.
-Rob’s depth and scope of knowledge and experience worldwide are invaluable to Global Reach.
+Our Chief Investigative Officer, Kieran Ramsey, previously served in federal law enforcement, leading U.S. government efforts for kidnappings worldwide including as Director of the U.S. Hostage Recovery Fusion Cell (HRFC).
+Kieran’s depth and scope of knowledge and experience worldwide are invaluable to Global Reach.

 Our Chief Strategy Officer, Eric Lebson, has had a long successful career in the field, leveraging his time as a national security official to help numerous families understand their situation and chart a strategy for proactive engagement.
 There are few other people who have the acumen and understanding of the political functioning of the United States government and many foreign governments.